cretz/doogie/docs/guide/page-tree.md

 Pages can be collapsed or expanded by clicking the collapse/expand icon to the left of the page title.

 Pages can be dragged between workspaces as well.
-See the "Workspaces" section.
+See the [Workspaces](#workspaces) section.

 ## Adding Pages